openshift/enhancements/enhancements/baremetal/an-slo-for-baremetal.md

 [cluster-openshift-apiserver-operator PR](https://github.com/openshift/cluster-openshift-apiserver-operator/pull/294)
-the details are clear - `cluster-authentication-operator` indicates it is "at least at 4.n" by setting the `managingOAuthAPIServer` to `True` in the status field of its.
-Then `cluster-authentication-operator` "claims" an apiservice by setting the `authentication.operator.openshift.io/managed` annotation.
+the details are clear - `cluster-authentication-operator` indicates it is "at least at 4.n" by setting the `managingOAuthAPIServer` to `True` in the status field of its `authentication` resource.
+Then `cluster-authentication-operator` "claims" an `apiservice` by setting the `authentication.operator.openshift.io/managed` annotation.

 Presumably the "at least at 4.n" check is required in addition to the annotation to handle a downgrade scenario - where the annotation is